reshmailfatima/Smart-PDF-Extractor/README.md

 ## 🚀 Overview

 Smart PDF Extractor is an AI-powered Streamlit app that lets you upload a PDF and extract exactly the information you need, in your preferred format.
-Powered by Google Gemini 2.5 Flash, it provides flexible, accurate, and user-friendly document analysis for any use case.

 ---